arturdoruch/FlashMessageBundle/README.md

 }
 ```

-Flash messages service is helpfull when we doing some actions and wanted to give back to user some response information about action status.
+Flash messages service is helpful, when we want to give user some response information about action status.
-Setting message is automaticly transplated with domain: "messages" for normal message or "crudMessages" for crud actions message.
+Every message set by this service is automaticly translated by `Symfony\Component\Translation\Translation` with "messages" domain.
+For CRUD actions by default is uses "crudMessages" domain.

+####Methods
 Service provides several methods for add, set or get flash message.
-If we use methods starts with "add" or "set", then message will be added into `Symfony\Component\HttpFoundation\Session\Flash\FlashBag`.
+Methods starts with "add" or "set", added messages into `Symfony\Component\HttpFoundation\Session\Flash\FlashBag`.
+Next we can display adding messages collection in view template.

-But methods starts with "get" only prepare message and return her without adding to `Symfony\Component\HttpFoundation\Session\Flash\FlashBag`.
+Methods starts with "get" only prepare message and return without adding to `Symfony\Component\HttpFoundation\Session\Flash\FlashBag`.

 All avaiable methods are created dynamicly and because of this your IDE, may not showing completitions.

-#### Set
+##### Set
 ```php
     // Sets custom type translated flash message.
 Override previous message is was set. public function set(string $type, $message = null, array $parameters = array(), string $domain = null)